aiyu221b3/self-play-in-marl-exp/README.md

 ```

 ## 🛠️ Acknowledgments
-* The core MARL environment and Game Theory logic were developed independently, and criticism from **Claude**.
+* The core MARL environment and Game Theory logic were developed independently, and through criticism from **Claude**.
 * **Google Gemini** was utilized to assist with refactoring the Matplotlib scripts to achieve publication-ready visualization aesthetics.